hacketyhack/hacketyhack/lessons/beginner/ruby.md

 screen.
 Otherwise, you won't know what's going on!

 In order to start coding, we need to bring up the Editor.
-Click the (
+Its icon looks like
+this:

 ![Not this one, silly! the one on the left!](static/tab-new.png)

-) to open it up, and then we'll move on...
+Click the icon to open the Editor up, and then we'll move on...

 ### Hello, World!